RobertoFalconi/MinimalAPIsTemplate/README.md

 # How to use
 1. Call a generate token method and copy the returned Bearer token *token*
-2. Log in clicking the Authorize green button in the swagger and enter the value: "Bearer *token*" (without double quotes, replace *token* with its value)
+2. Log in clicking the Authorize green button in the Swagger UI and enter the value: "Bearer *token*" (without double quotes, replace *token* with its value)
 3. Call tryToken method.
 You will get 200 if authenticated, 401 otherwise

 # Sources